estelle/carousel-carousel/README.md

 `carousel-carousel.js`, along with a simple fieldset of radio buttons and associated labels enables you to create accessible carousels without frameworks and without a plethora of accessibility bugs or added ARIA maintenance.

 The user can use the mouse or keyboard to tab through the carousel.
 Screen reader users hear an accessible list of options.
+Keyboard users can navigate thru the faux radio buttons.
+Mouse users can click on any of the faux radio buttons or the forward and back arrows.
+The arrows are NOT focusable via tabbing as they are redundant, and the fourth rule of ARIA is 'Do not use `role="presentation"` or `aria-hidden="true"` on a visible focusable element.

 ## Examples